simorgh1/docker/pi-hole/Readme.md

 PS C:\Pi-hole\docker-machine start default
 ```

-Connect to the default machine and make it executeable, after that run the script:
+Connect to the default machine and make the run-pihole script executeable, after that run the script:

 ```
 PS C:\Pi-hole\docker-machine ssh
 docker@default:~$ chmod +x /c/pi-hole/run-pihole.sh
 docker@default:~$ ./c/pi-hole/run-pihole.sh

 ```

 You could run the script from windows, once it is executable: